kennedn/PyTetris/README.md

 # PyTetris
-A basic implementation of Tetris, coded in Python using Pygame, compiled to JavaScript using Pyjs with Pyjsdl.
+A basic implementation of Tetris, coded in Python using Pygame.

 <img src="images/PyTetris.gif" width="150"/>